PIH/openmrs-module-imbemr/README.md

     9. Chose the JAVA HOME you want to use (should be Java 7)

 6. Run "mvn openmrs-sdk:run"
+7. If everything starts up, but when you try to go to the login page (or any other page) you get a big stack trace that looks like it is due to Groovy, you need to remove the groovy jar file from the lib file.
+Use the desktop file UI to open the openmrs-1.9.x.war file and remove the groovy jar from the logic omod.
+   - Using the system file UI, double click the openmrs war file (ie. ~/openmrs/malawi/openmrs-1.9.11.war)
+   - navigate to the WEB-INF/bundledModules folder
+   - find the logic omod and double click on the logic omod
+   - find the lib/groovy jar file and delete the groovy jar file
+   - delete the ~/openmrs/malawi/tmp directory before running 'mvn openmrs-sdk:run'
+   - run "mvn openmrs-sdk:run" again

 Updating your Rwanda development environment when module versions change
 ------------------------------------------------------------------------